gmulhearn/anoncreds-on-ethereum/README.md

 ## Revocation Status Lists
 ### Problem
-Anoncreds artifacts such as `Schemas`, `Cred Defs` and `Revocation Registry Defs` can be trivially stored as [DID Resource Identifiers](#did-resource-identifiers), however [Revocation Status Lists](https://hyperledger.github.io/anoncreds-spec/#term:revocation-status-list) are an artifact that need special handling for optimisation reasons.
+Anoncreds artifacts such as `Schemas`, `Cred Defs` and `Revocation Registry Defs` can be trivially stored as resources found via [DID Resource Identifiers](#did-resource-identifiers), however [Revocation Status Lists](https://hyperledger.github.io/anoncreds-spec/#term:revocation-status-list) are an artifact that need special handling for indexing optimisation reasons.

 This is particularly due to the nature of how these artifacts are fetched by anoncred agents.
 Schemas, Cred Defs and Rev Reg Defs are all typically fetched by agents via an already known ID (in our case we are using [DID Resource Identifiers](#did-resource-identifiers) as the IDs).
 These are known as they are passed around in data when engaging in protocols (issue-credential, present-proof).